python/cpython/Doc/c-api/abstract.rst

 .. cfunction:: int PyObject_AsWriteBuffer(PyObject *obj, void **buffer, Py_ssize_t *buffer_len)

-   Returns a pointer to a writeable memory location.
+   Returns a pointer to a writable memory location.
 The *obj* argument must support the single-segment, character buffer interface.
 On success, returns ``0``, sets *buffer* to the memory location and *buffer_len* to the buffer length.
 Returns ``-1`` and sets a :exc:`TypeError` on error.